 This test provides information on intermodulation products produced by multiple radio transmissions at the same time.
 Several radios on a locomotive, such as Voice 161 MHz, PTC 220 MHz, DP A UHF or DP B UHF, HOT UHF and SPEC 200 900 MHz, may transmit simultaneously.
-These simultaneous transmissions may occur on two, three or more radios at the same time.
+These simultaneous transmissions may occur on two, three, or more radios at the same time.

 Two, three, four or more on-board radios combined in different groups transmit simultaneously.
-Each of the radios transmits at nominal power, and using a dual directional coupler each other non-transmitting radio is measured for the amount of signals received from the transmitting radios entering through the antenna, and for the amount of intermodulation products generated at the front end of the radio receiver and transmitted back through the same antenna.
+Each of the radios transmits at nominal power, and using a dual directional coupler, each other non-transmitting radio is measured for the magnitude of signals received from the transmitting radios entering through the antenna, and for the amount of intermodulation products generated at the front end of the radio receiver and re-transmitted through the same antenna.

-A Dual Directional Coupler rated for a maximum power handling of 500 Watts is used to separately measure signals coming from the antenna to the radio receiver front end, and from the receiver front end travelling to the antenna and being transmitted as intermodulation products.
+A Dual Directional Coupler rated for a maximum power of 500 Watts is used to separately measure signals radiated by the antenna to the radio receiver front end, and then from the receiver front end to the antenna, and subsequently re-transmitted as intermodulation products.